ausmaster/VulnVault/README.md

 Operations:
   Main Operations, must choose one.

-  --init                fetch CPEs and CVEs from NVD --cpefetch            fetch CPEs from NVD
-  --cvefetch            fetch CVEs from NVD --cpematchfetch       fetch CPE matches from NVD --dropcpe             purges all CPEs from CPE collection --dropcve             purges all CVEs from CVE collection --dropcpematch        purges all CPE matches from CPE match collection --updatecpe           updates the CPE collection --updatecve           updates the CVE collection
+  --init                load all collections from NVD --fetchcpes           fetch CPEs from NVD --fetchcves           fetch CVEs from NVD --fetchcpematches     fetch CPE matches from NVD --dropcpes            purges all CPEs from CPE collection --dropcves            purges all CVEs from CVE collection --dropcpematches      purges all CPE matches from CPE match collection --updatecpes          updates the CPE collection --updatecves          updates the CVE collection --updatecpematches    updates the CPE match collection

 Operation Augments:
-  -p, --purge           purges selected collection before performing operation
+  -p, --purge           purges selected collection before performing
+                        operation.
+Only functional for fetch operations.

 Specific NVD API arguments can be passed via a -- suffix and can be in snake_case or camelCase.
 Example: --cvss_v3_severity HIGH or --cvssV3Severity